myDevicesIoT/cayenne-docs/docs/LORA.md

     *TIP: Class C is a continuous listening mode making sense for devices that are connected to the electrical network.
 In this mode the network can at anytime transmit downlink message to the device.*

 After filling in the fields for you device, click on the **Add** button to add the device.
-Once added, you will see your new device listed in the fleet device.
+Once added, you will see your new device listed on the *Fleet* screen.

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170420154546/Kerlink-device-added.png" width="600" height="333" alt="Kerlink fleet device added"><br/><br/></p>